TarzanRoboticsMan/MKS21X-FinalProject/README.md

   Optimization optimization. lots of things didn't work, but made the splitDict branch and managed to split up dict creating by word length to increase speed.
 Also backfilled some logs - suboptimal, but realized things were missing and would rather backfill than not have log

 Izzy 1/21:
   I got findPath to work going from one direction by fixing oneOff to not instantiate a new Node each time that has a null previous.
 I got user input through lanterna working.
 I realized our dictionary didn't have plural words, found a dictionary that was twice as big to use for our program.
 I then got our findPaths to work bi-directionally, greatly reducing the time it takes our program to run.
+Finally, added ways to find and display when there is no wordLadder between words.